BRACKET RACER’S HANDBOOK & BRACKET RACING GUIDE

 Using the Compulink timing system, ladders will be established by a variety of options.
 Ladders may be created based on reaction time of winning racers or how close a racer runs to his or her dial-in.
 We’ll mix it up throughout the season to add a little variety to our ladder system.

-Club Challenge Points Race Information
+Club Challenge Race Information

 The Club Series will award 3 points for each competitor to a registered club, and each individual will receive their own 3 points.
 Every round win has a point value of 10, which will be scored for both the club (all five classes) and individual participant (the five categories outlined earlier).
-The one-time annual registration fee for each club is $40.
+The annual registration fee for each club is $50.

-High School Points Race Information
+High School Race Information

 The High School program will be contested at four races this season.
 Individually, students receive 3 points to enter the event, and 10 points for every winning round.
 The exact same thing holds true for the overall school championship.
 To run the high school series, competitors are required to be enrolled and attending school (if a student drops out, high school racing privileges are revoked and individual points are deducted).
 Points are awarded to the school you attend.
 Additionally, Alumni competitors will garner points at all four races.
-The final race will take place on September 18.
+The final race will take place in September.

-Junior Points Race Information
+Junior Dragster Race Information

 - CONDUCT AND SPORTSMANSHIP